About Us Purpose How a community support program gave one business owner the boost she needed

 For other aspiring entrepreneurs wavering on whether to take the plunge, Lam says, go for it.

-“Des Moines is a strong, diverse community for small businesses,” Lam says.
+“Des Moines is a strong community for small businesses,” Lam says.
 “No matter what your background is, if there’s something you’re passionate about, it’s worth pursuing.

 “You don’t have to go 100% right away.
 That’s why things like the incubator program are great to test the waters and just see if you like it.”

 Testing the waters has worked out great for Lam and Good Day DSM.
-The bakery has already outgrown its stand in the mall and is moving to its own building in Ankeny, Iowa, in the last quarter of 2023.
+The bakery quickly outgrew its stand in the mall and is moved to its own building in Ankeny, Iowa, at the end of 2023.

 What’s next?